jssullivan/s5rhh336i5/README.md

 `node createImage.js`
 Creates a random 128 by 128 image saved to image.png

-`node createImage.js <path> <height> <width>`
+`node createImage.js <file> <height> <width>`
-Creates a random image with the dimensions specified and saves it to the path specified.
+Creates a random image with height and width specified and saves it to the file location that is also specified.